 About Our School

 Meriwether Lewis Elementary School has been welcoming children and their families for over 50 years.
-Located in the Woodstock neighborhood of Southeast Portland, Lewis sits on a parcel of land where once grew many gardens.
-The legacy of this is reflected in the Lewis Outdoor Education Center located on our campus.
-Lewis offers students an opportunity to excel in an environment that encourages creativity, responsibility and community.
+Located in the Woodstock neighborhood of Southeast Portland, Lewis sits on a parcel of land where orchards and gardens grew.
+The legacy of this is reflected in the various garden spaces at Lewis.
+Our school offers students an opportunity to excel in an environment that encourages creativity, responsibility and community.

-Many families have chosen our school because of its moderate size, instrumental music program, visual arts focus, strong parent support and involvement, and the high quality education provided to our students by a highly qualified staff.
+Lewis has a tradition of providing students with an instrumental music program, visual arts focus, strong parent support and involvement, and the high quality education provided to our students by a highly qualified staff.
 Lewis is committed to a strong literacy and mathematics program.
 Specialized support in reading and math are provided in addition to regular classroom instruction.
 All students take part in weekly music classes provided by our music teacher.
 In addition opportunities exist for students to participate in Recorder Club, Level 1 & Level 2 band, and our Orff ensemble, Boomin Beats.